DJ-Dingo/pibooth-lcd-display/README.rst

 The LCD backlight is treated in exactly the same way as a switch for standard LED.

 The base (middle wire) of the transistor is wired to an additional GPIO PIN via a 27Kohm resistor.
-It then open and close PIN 16 (GROUND) to the backlight LED in the LCD.
+It then open and close LCD PIN 16 (GROUND) to control the backlight LED in the LCD.

 .. image:: https://github.com/DJ-Dingo/pibooth-lcd-I2c/blob/combine_gpio4_bit_gpio8_bit_and_i2c_into_one_version/templates/Pibooth_LCD_GPIO_Backlight_auto_off_Sketch_bb.png
    :align: center